DUPR is here!

 Pickleball Australia has also adopted DUPR as its official rating system, so aligning with them will help ensure our club can easily integrate with PAA-sanctioned events.

-We’ll be introducing some new terminology for how we describe our current session types, so let's go through that first.
+There's some new terminology for how we describe our current session types, so let's go through that first.

 Social Sessions